alexkhilko/redis-server-py/README.md

 ## Acknowledgments
 The Redis project for inspiration.
-John Cricket's coding challenges for sparking the idea behind this project.
+John Crickett's coding challenges for sparking the idea behind this project.